What does Frome Medical Practice offer?

 The flu vaccination is available every year on the NHS to help protect adults and children at risk of flu and its complications.

-The following information clarifies our process for prioritizing patients who need to be vaccinated early on in the flu vaccination programme and what we are doing to ensure the safety of patients and staff when running our flu clinics.
+The following information describes what we are doing to ensure the safety of patients and staff when running our flu clinics.

-If you've not yet heard from us and are eligible for the flu vaccination (see below to check you are eligible) please use our online service or call us (preferably after 2pm) to book your appointment.
+If you've not yet heard from us and are eligible for the flu vaccination please use our online service or call us (preferably after 2pm) to book your appointment.
 More information under 'booking your appointment' below.

 Who is eligible for the flu vaccination this year?